 Our team at the Lilongwe Wildlife Centre are experienced at caring for pangolins.
 In the last year we received a huge increase in the number of animals that were confiscated from wildlife traffickers as a result of a government-led crackdown on organised crime.
 This included a spike in rescued pangolins.

-To adopt rescued pangolins for one year, please fill out the form at the base of the page.
+To adopt rescued pangolins for one year, please click ‘donate’ below.
 Thank you for your support!